kore4lyf/notes/node/graphql/graphql_server_setup_note.md

 })
 ```

-import a standalone server  to start the server quickly.
+Import a standalone server to start the server quickly.
 without needing extra setup like Express js.

 Every GraphQL server needs: